Wisdom Staff Members

 Executive Director (Eastern Cherokee- Paint Clan)

 Executive Director for Wisdom of the Elders, Inc, & Manager for Wisdom Workforce Development, LLC.
-Joined Wisdom in July 2018-2019 as Executive Assistant.
+Joined Wisdom in July 2018 and became Executive Director 2019.
 Previous engagement with Wisdom was in 2013-14, assisted in the development of the Discovering Our Stories- Historical Trauma Curriculum.

 US Army Veteran/Medic – former Nurse.